 While many studies continue to highlight protective effets of L-ergothioneine under experimental conditions involving oxidative stress, the exact role of L-ergothioneine remains unknown today.
 It has been suggested that L-ergothioneine may represent a new vitamin , but its essential role has not been discovered yet through deprivation or knockout in vivo studies, the resulting animals being phenotypically similar to control animals.
 Such an essential role might be only displayed after a longer period of observation and/or under stress conditions.

-In this context, it is essential to emphasize the increase sensitivity to oxidative stress that has been reported in OCTN1/ETT-knockdown cells , OCTN1/ETT-knockout mice [42,76], and OCTN1/ETT-knockout zebrafish , as well as in microorganisms whose ability to produce L-ergothioneine was prevented by gene disruption .
+In this context, it is essential to emphasize the increase sensitivity to oxidative stress that has been reported in OCTN1/ETT-knockdown cells , OCTN1/ETT-knockout mice [42,76], and OCTN1/ETT-knockout zebrafish , as well as in microorganisms whose ability to produce L-ergothioneine was prevented by disruption of a biosynthetic gene .

 Given its tissue absorption by a specific transporter, its in vivo protective effects, and the results of knockdown/knockout studies, L-ergothioneine can at least be considered as a physiological antioxidant endowed with anti-inflammatory properties.